Vinyl revival: In Japan

 Sales of music CDs in Japan began in 1982.
 By 1986, the compact disc began replacing the gramophone record as the primary means of music distribution in Japan.
 As opposed to declining CD sales in Western markets, CDs remained a huge market in Japan, with sales of over 100 million each year from 1998 until 2018.
-Beginning in the early 2000s decade, there was growing nostalgia for vinyl records, although CD sales were still strong.
+Beginning in the early 2000s decade, nostalgia for vinyl records was growing, although CD sales were still strong.
 Inspired by the Record Store Day event in the United States, Japanese record stores began promoting the revival of gramophone records in 2012.
-Concurrently, popular musicians including Sakanakushon, AKB48, Perfume, and Masaharu Fukuyama began releasing their music for vinyl distribution.
+Concurrently, popular musicians including Sakanaction, AKB48, Perfume, and Masaharu Fukuyama began releasing their music for vinyl distribution.
 In 2014, HMV Record Shop, a proponent in selling vinyl records, opened in Shibuya.
 Technology brands such as Sony Electronics and Panasonic released revived models of gramophone record players, starting in 2016.

 From the mid-2010s decade, vinyl records have enjoyed renewed popularity, with specialized shops opening in Shibuya, Shinjuku, and Ginza.
 From 2010 to 2020, vinyl sales in Japan increased tenfold, from 105,000 copies to 1,219,000 copies.
 Although the 2020 figure did not match that of 2000 (when nearly two million vinyl records were sold), it was the best figure since 2004.
 Popular artists such as Perfume and Back Number have led the way for vinyl revival, and CD sales have declined by 35% from 2008 to 2018.

 In the United Kingdom

 Similarly in the United Kingdom, the compact disc surpassed the gramophone record in popularity in the late 1980s.
 This started a gradual decline in vinyl record sales throughout the 1990s.
-Sales of vinyl LP records in the UK increased every year between 2007 and 2014 In December 2011, BBC Radio 6 Music began an occasional Vinyl Revival series in which Peter Paphides met musicians who revealed, and played selections from, their vinyl record collections.
+The popularity of indie rock caused sales of new vinyl records (particularly 7 inch singles) to increase significantly in 2006.
+Sales of vinyl LP records in the UK increased every year between 2007 and 2014.
+In December 2011, BBC Radio 6 Music began an occasional Vinyl Revival series in which Peter Paphides met musicians who revealed, and played selections from, their vinyl record collections.

 In November 2014, it was reported that over one million vinyl records had been sold in the UK since the beginning of the year.
 Sales had not reached this level since 1996.
 The British Phonographic Industry (BPI) predicted that Christmas sales would bring the total for the year to around 1.2 million.
 However, vinyl sales were still a very small proportion of total music sales.
 Pink Floyd's The Endless River became the fastest-selling UK vinyl release of 2014 – and the fastest-selling since 1997 – despite selling only 6,000 copies.

 In 2016, 3.2 million vinyl records were sold in the UK, the best sale for a quarter of a century.